lovell/sharp/README.md

 Under the hood you'll find the blazingly fast [libvips](https://github.com/jcupitt/libvips) image processing library, originally created in 1989 at Birkbeck College and currently maintained by the University of Southampton.

-Performance is 4x-8x faster than the imagemagick equivalent, based mainly on the number of CPU cores available.
+Performance is 4x-8x faster than ImageMagick and 2x-4x faster than GraphicsMagick, based mainly on the number of CPU cores available.

 ## Prerequisites